bteres/ZoomableDyGraphTSDB/README.md

 Go to [http://witsmeter.tk](http://witsmeter.tk) for a basic demo.

 ### TODO
-* Create dropdown list from OpenTSDB metrics and plot on selection.
+* ~~Create dropdown list from OpenTSDB metrics and plot on selection.~~
+* Fix range selector on change of metric.
 * Support multiple series on one plot.
 * Allow for error bars on graph.
 * Allow for further options from html such as setting start date, metric name, etc.